plus-pro-components/plus-pro-components/README.md

 - Use TypeScript: plus-pro-components are fully written using TypeScript, seamlessly integrating with your TypeScript project.

+- internationalization: provide complete internationalization, connecting with the element plus system, without the need for redundant configuration.

+- Presets: plus-pro-components preset basic styles, which are in line with the element plus style. plus-pro-components preset basic behavior, with less code and more functionality.

 # Component List

 - [x] Dialog -- Finished